-13. PROPERTY TAX BY-LAW
+13. PROPERTY RATES BY-LAW

-13.1 Property Tax Tariffs
+13.1 Property Rates Tariffs

-13.1.1 Property rates are levied as determined by Council from time to time and is covered in the Property Rates Policy and Bylaw of the Hessequa Municipality.
+13.1.1 Property rates are levied as determined by Council from time to time and is covered in the Property Rates Policy and By-law of the Hessequa Municipality.

-13.2 Property Tax Sundry Tariffs
+13.2 Property Rates Sundry Tariffs

-13.2.1 All other property tax related services offered by the Council are charged at a tariff as determined by the Council annually during the budget process.
+13.2.1 All other property rates funded services offered by the Council are charged at a tariff as determined by the Council annually during the budget process.